cm-verbose/Notes/Python/Conditional/Comparison Operators.md

   ```

 - `<=` : Smaller than or equal to operator
   This operator checks, like the greater than or equal operator, the values of two numbers.
-It returns the boolean value `True` is the first number is smaller than or equal to the second.
+It returns the Boolean value `True` is the first number is smaller than or equal to the second.
 This also erases some of the issues with the operator.
   ```py
   print(2 <= 3) # True
   print(2 <= 2) # True